Dheekshitha2/boilerplate/README.md

 ### Usage

-Fraud Zero is hosted on Vercel.
+Fraud Zero is currently not ready for market but you can view the demo hosted on Vercel.
 Access the platform online at [Fraud Zero Platform](https://fraud-zero.vercel.app).

-Sign up and start training against fraud by setting up family member accounts.
+For more details, visit our [DevPost project page](#).